lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 alpha <- 0.05
 ```

 A 95% confidence level means that we're 5% uncertain.
-Of that 5% uncertainty, it's split between the two tail ends of the bell curve.
+Of that 5% uncertainty, it's **split** between the two tail ends of the bell curve.
 Therefore, each tail contains 2.5% (half) of the distribution of uncertainty.
 Since we're interested in the area of the bell curve that pertains to our 95% certainty, we can find the z-values for the left and right sides of this middle area, which mark its boundaries.

 So, because they're symmetrical, we just need to find one side - and then we've got them both.

 Lucky for us, R has more great functions cooked in that we can use to plug-and-play to get our z-value(s).
 In this case, we'll be using `qnorm()`.

 We need o **find the z-score,** which corresponds to the value at the **boundary** on the tips of the tails before we dip into each of our 2.5% uncertainty zones.
 To do this, we need to look at the whole picture of the bell curve and **ask R for the value** that lies at 97.5% on one of the sides. *(Yes, 97.5%.
 Don't let "95%" confuse you - that doesn't refer to a number in the distribution.
-It refers to how certain we are.)*
+It refers to how certain we are.
+We want the number at the boundary of certainty.)*

 This is the formula to find the **critical z-score:** <br />
 $ z = qnorm(1-α/2)$ <br />